Yreka Wrongful Death Lawyer

 - Punitive damages might be awarded through a survival action if the death was caused by egregious negligence or intentional acts.

 Wrongful deaths can occur in several different ways.
 The one thing they have in common is that negligence or an intentional act was involved.
 Some ways in which a wrongful death happens include:

 - Traffic accidents: Traffic collisions can include cars, trucks, and others.
-Types of negligence can be speeding, a drunk or distracted driver, a red light runner.
-In these accidents, the death would not have occurred except for another’s negligence.
+Types of negligence include speeding, a drunk or distracted driver, and a red light runner.
+The death would not have occurred in these accidents except for another's negligence.

-- Work-related deaths: Most deaths that are work-related are covered by workers’ compensation.
+- Work-related deaths: Most work-related deaths are covered by workers' compensation.
 However, when the fatality was caused by a third party, the family may file a wrongful death claim.

-- Defective products: The US Consumer Product Safety Commission reports that over 21,000 fatalities occur every year because of a product defect.
-If this caused a loved one’s death, a claim could be made against the manufacturer.
+- Defective products: The US Consumer Product Safety Commission reports that over 21,000 fatalities occur yearly because of a product defect.
+If this caused a loved one's death, a claim could be made against the manufacturer.

 - Farm accidents: Rollovers, entanglement accidents, and falls are common causes of farm fatalities.
-When lack of safety measures or hazards are the cause, the family may file a compensation claim.
+The family may file a compensation claim when a lack of safety measures or hazards is the cause.

 - Common carriers: Taxis, rideshare vehicles such as Uber, and buses may be responsible if an accident occurs, causing a fatality due to negligence.